mschreie/hpe_oneview_ansible_handsonlabs/exercises/20_inventorysetup.md

 | other fields | Leave them blank or with default values.<br>
 | SCM UPDATE OPTIONS | You do not need to tick any |

-IMPORTANT:<br>
-please be precise with the NAME of the Project.
-The prepared playbooks which take over some configuration steps for you, expect the Project name to be exatly as noted here.

-Hint:<br>
-We do not want the project to be updated before a job is launched to safe time.
-In our case the repository is quite stable and if for any reason an update is needed, we can still trigger this manualy.<br>